6 Ways ShipStation Makes Amazon Prime Day Simpler and More Affordable

 No matter how much you’re paying for shipping, it’s never going to be cheap enough.
 You could have the lowest rates negotiated with a carrier and you still think “Man, that’s a lot of money.”
 While ShipStation isn’t free and each Prime label costs an additional $0.20, there are some great discounts that you can take advantage of.
-We offer discounted rates for USPS, UPS, FedEx, and DHL Express.
+We offer discounts on USPS, and DHL Express.
 Services like UPS 2nd Day Air that may be required for a Prime order can see savings of over 50%.
 Furthermore, fees like residential surcharges can be discounted or even waived entirely.
 And with so many people working from home these days, residential surcharges can stack up quickly.

 With these tips, you can make Prime Day even more affordable and painless for you and your customers.
 Those increased seller ratings help give you the buy box and can work just as much as any paid marketing ever could.